VR-25/acc/README.md

-// NOTES
+// NOTE

-// The daemon does not have to be restarted after making changes to this file - unless one of the changes is charging_switch.
+// The daemon does not have to be restarted to apply changes.
+It picks them up automatically within seconds.

-// A change to current_workaround (cw) only takes effect after an acc [re]initialization.
-// Install, upgrade, "accd --init" and system reboot actions always [re]initialize acc.

-// If those 2 variables are updated with "acc --set" (does NOT apply to acca --set), accd is restarted automatically (--init is implied, as needed).